 Several errors recur in practice:

-• Incorrect surcharge application: Assuming the additional property surcharge applies to all second homes.
-It does not apply if the buyer is replacing their main residence and sells the old one within 36 months.
+• Incorrect surcharge application: Assuming the additional-dwelling surcharge applies to every second purchase.
+It does not apply if the buyer is replacing their only or main residence and sells the old one within 36 months.

 • Non-resident SDLT oversight: Failing to check residency for overseas clients.
 The 2% surcharge is easy to miss if the client appears UK-based but has spent time abroad.

-• Chattels valuation: Overvaluing chattels to reduce SDLT.
-HMRC requires a reasonable apportionment.
-If the chattels are worth more than the property, the transaction may be recharacterised.
+• Chattels valuation: Overstating chattels to reduce SDLT.
+HMRC requires a reasonable apportionment; an unrealistic split can be challenged.

-• Late filing: Missing the 14-day deadline for residential transactions.
-Penalties start at £100 for the first 3 months and escalate.
+• Late filing: Missing the 14-day deadline for the return and payment.
+Penalties and interest follow.

-If you identify an error after filing, submit an amended return within 12 months.
-HMRC may charge interest on underpaid SDLT from the original completion date.
+If you identify an error after filing, amend the return (generally within 12 months of the filing date).
+HMRC may charge interest on underpaid SDLT from the date the tax was originally due.

 SDLT and Client Money: SRA Accounts Rules